Illustration by Prabhat Mahapatra

 1. UX researcher

-If you’re familiar with the UX design process, you’ll know that research plays a crucial role.
+If you’re familiar with the UX design process, you know that research plays a crucial role.
+This is because when we know more about our users’ needs and wants, we can create the best solutions for them.
 In fact, many UX designers go on to specialize in this aspect alone; they become UX researchers.

 What does a UX researcher do?

-As the name suggests, UX researchers focus on all things research-related.
-They conduct research with real users, gathering both qualitative and quantitative data about how consumers think, feel, and behave.
-They then share these insights with the wider product team, helping to inform a user-centric design strategy.
-Ultimately, UX researchers take the guesswork out of design, making sure that all product decisions are made with the user in mind.
+As the name suggests, UX researchers focus on all things research related.
+They conduct research with real users, gathering both qualitative and quantitative data about how people think, feel, and behave.
+They then share these insights with the entire product team, helping everyone understand the target audience and informing a user-centric design strategy.
+Ultimately, UX researchers take the guesswork out of the design process, making sure that the team has enough information to make data-informed product decisions.

 So what’s the difference between a UX researcher and a UX designer?